 Ground and surface water will be sampled according to the Interim Compliance Monitoring Plan contained in Appendix B. Because of the difficulty in interpreting parameters such as major ions, pH or metals as evidence for influence from pond wastewater at this site, the plan proposes to use five organic compounds that are at relatively high concentrations in the wastewater, are absent in unaffected ground and surface water, and mobile in the subsurface.
 The compounds chosen are trichloroacetic acid, bromoform, chloroform, dibromodichloromethane and bromodichloromethane.
 Water samples will also be tested for the field parameters of temperature, pH, specific conductivity, dissolved oxygen, oxidation reduction potential (ORP), turbidity and field chlorine.
 The plan designates nine wells (4 screened above the Deeper Silty Clay and 5 screened below it) and six locations for sampling surface water.
 Samples collected from each selected sampling location will be analyzed once for the full suite of analytical parameters listed in Table 4-3 of Appendix B, unless these analyses have already been performed for a particular monitoring location.
 The results for the full suite of analytes will be compared to the analytical results for the five organic tracers to evaluate the suitability of using one or more of the full suite analytes for the final Compliance Monitoring Plan.
 Hydraulic barrier ditches along the east and north sides of the Old Waste Pond, that are filled with brine that is denser than the wastewater or ground water to impede any discharge from the pond, will be sampled to evaluate potential discharges of pond water.

 Because the full extent of the ground water plume affected by US Magnesium’s discharges has not been defined yet, and because the source of ground water contamination will not be contained until construction of the Retrofitted Waste Pond is complete, ground water monitoring will not be used to determine permit compliance at this time.
-For the intial versions of the permit, ground and surface water monitoring will be done primarily to define background conditions and the extent of water affected by discharges from the wastewater ponds in existing wells.
+For the initial versions of the permit, ground and surface water monitoring will be done primarily to define background conditions and the extent of water affected by discharges from the wastewater ponds in existing wells.
 Following construction of the Retrofitted Waste Pond and completion of the Contamination Investigation required in the Compliance Schedule (pp. 11 to 13 of this Statement of Basis), a new compliance monitoring plan will be developed.
 Monitoring wells will be constructed surrounding the Retrofitted Waste Pond, including the open west end of the RWP, and protection levels will be developed for each well for contaminants associated with the wastewater.
 Permit compliance will meet regulatory requirements so as to not exceed protection levels, i.e., no horizontal or vertical expansion of the plume of contaminated ground water.

 The first and second versions of the Ground Water Discharge Permit require US Magnesium to not exceed maximum pool levels of 4217.0 feet elevation in the Current Waste Pond and 4207.5 feet in the Old Waste Pond to prevent any surface discharge of wastewater.
 Elevations that exceed 4216.5 in the Current Waste Pond and 4207.4 in the Old Waste Pond will be action levels which will require US Magnesium to take actions to prevent further increases in the levels of wastewater in the ponds.
 The combination of visual inspections done according to the plan in Appendix A and sampling and analysis of the hydraulic barrier ditches adjacent to the Old Waste Pond according to the plan in Appendix B will minimize the potential for discharge of pond water to surface water.